Old Fashioned Stuffing Food

 grandmas-old-fashioned-stuffing-my-other-more image

 Instructions.
 Cook celery and onion in butter in a skillet over low heat, stirring occasionally, until onion is tender but not browned.
-Take off the …
+Take off the heat and …

 From myothermoreexcitingself.com